Credit Card Competition Act: Myths & Facts

 Have swipe fees increased?
 Yes

 The card industry claims credit card swipe fees have been stable over the past decade.
-In fact, the average rate for Visa and Mastercard credit cards has risen from 2 percent of the transaction amount to 2.24 percent.
+In fact, the average rate for Visa and Mastercard credit cards has risen from 2 percent of the transaction amount to 2.26 percent.
 That’s an increase of more than 10 percent that has a massive effect when multiplied against trillions of dollars in transactions each year.
 And while that is the average, far more credit cards today are premium rewards cards, which carry a swipe fee of 3 percent or even 4 percent.
-The number to look at is total swipe fees for credit and debit cards, which soared 17 percent to a record $160.7 billion in 2022 and have more than doubled in the past decade.
-Visa and Mastercard credit card swipe fees made up the bulk of the total at $93.2 billion – a 21 percent increase over the year before and nearly triple the amount a decade earlier.
+The number to look at is total swipe fees for credit and debit cards, which reached a record $172 billion in 2023 and have more than doubled in the past decade.
+Visa and Mastercard credit card swipe fees made up the bulk of the total at $100.8 billion – nearly triple the amount a decade earlier.
 Without competition, swipe fees continue to go nowhere but up.

 Source: Nilson Report